What is the Markets Institute?

 - Multi-Stakeholder Platforms to explore issues, identify research needs where there is little or conflicting data, build consensus, and agree on strategies

-- Thought-Leader Group to identify key issues and prioritize findings
+- Thought-Leader Group to identify key issues, trends and tools, and then prioritize findings

-- Big Data Screen to show how, where, and to what degree issues are trending
+- Modeling to show how, where, and to what degree issues are trending

 - "How to Think" Briefs that show the value of thinking different about key issues

-- Annual Conference to share expert findings on key issues and trends
+- Annual TLG meeting and numerous webinars to share expert findings on key issues and trends with targeted audiences

 Established with initial seed capital from WWF-US, the Markets Institute is funded through a combination of grants and contributions from a diverse group of partners, including foundations, companies, private donors and the Thought Leader Group who donate their time

 The Markets Institute offers all relevant stakeholders a space to explore precompetitive, collaborative approaches that can help ensure long-term access to raw materials, reduce costs and waste, and mitigate risks.

-To learn more about how you can work with the Markets Institute, please contact us at email@example.com or at 202-495-4570.
+To learn more about the Markets institute and how you can work with it, please contact us at [email protected].